How Much Does Small Business IT Support Cost in Connecticut?

 Is managed IT worth it for a 6‑person office?

 It depends on your tolerance for downtime and how many devices you maintain.
-Managed services (typically $75–$200/user/month) make sense when you need predictable support, security monitoring, and fewer surprise bills; for very small offices hourly support can be cheaper until you hit regular monthly issues.
+Managed services (typically $75–$200/user/month) make sense when you need predictable support, security monitoring, and fewer surprise bills; for very small offices hourly support can be cheaper until problems become regular.

 Do MSP packages include software licensing and backups?

 Some include them, some don’t.
 Licensing is commonly resold with a markup (often 20–30%), and backups can be included or billed separately.
-Always ask for a line‑item list of included services.
+Always ask for a line‑item list of included services so you know what’s covered.

 What should I ask for in a written estimate?